cure53/DOMPurify/demos/README.md

 var clean = DOMPurify.sanitize(dirty);
 ```

-### Hook to white-list safe URI Schemes [Link]()
+### Hook to white-list safe URI Schemes [Link](hooks-scheme-whitelist.html)

 Depending on where you show your sanitized HTML, different URI schemes might cause trouble.
 And in most situations, you only want to allow HTTP and HTTPS - but not any of those fancy URI schemes supported on mobile devices or even on the desktop with Windows 10.
-This hook demo shows how to easily make sure only HTTP and HTTP URIs are permitted while all others are eliminated for good.
+This hook demo shows how to easily make sure only HTTP, HTTPS and FTP URIs are permitted while all others are eliminated for good.

 Note that you might want to be more thorough, if not only links but also backgrounds and other attributes should be covered.
-We have an example later on to cover all these too.
+We have an example later on to [cover all these too](hooks-proxy-demo.html).

 This is the relevant code:
 ```javascript